Sambhaji: Early life

-Sambhaji was born at Purandar fort to the Maratha Emperor Shivaji, and his first wife Saibai, who died when he was two years old and he was raised by his paternal grandmother Jijabai.
-At the age of nine, Sambhaji was sent to live with Raja Jai Singh I of Amber as a political hostage to ensure compliance of the Treaty of Purandar that Shivaji had signed with the Mughals on 11 June 1665.
+Sambhaji was born at Purandar fort to the Maratha Chhtrapati, Shivaji, and his first wife, Saibai, who died when he was two years old.
+He was then raised by his paternal grandmother Jijabai.
+At the age of nine, Sambhaji was sent to live with Raja Jai Singh I of Amber as a political hostage to ensure compliance with the Treaty of Purandar that Shivaji had signed with the Mughals on 11 June 1665.
 As a result of the treaty, Sambhaji became a Mughal mansabdar.
 He and his father Shivaji attended the Mughal emperor Aurangzeb's court at Agra on 12 May 1666.
 Aurangzeb put both of them under house arrest but they escaped on 22 July 1666.
 However, the two sides reconciled and had cordial relations during the period 1666–1670.

-During the period between 1666 and 1668, Aurangzeb initially refused but later officially recognized the title of Raja on behalf of Mughal Empire over Shivaji after being pressed by Prince Mu'azzam.
+During the period between 1666 and 1668, Aurangzeb initially refused but later officially recognized the title of Raja that Shivaji assumed, on behalf of the Mughal Empire, after being pressed by Prince Mu'azzam.
 Aurangzeb looked upon the friendship of Prince Muazzam and Shivaji and Sambhaji with great suspicion.
 By mediation of Muazzam, Sambhaji was also restored to the Mughal mansabdar rank of 5,000 cavalry.
 Shivaji then sent Sambhaji with general Prataprao Gujar to take service under Prince Mu'azzam who was the Mughal viceroy at Aurangabad with Diler Khan as his deputy.
-Sambhaji visited prince Muazzam at Aurangabad on 4th November 1667 and was then granted rights to territory in Berar in pretext of revenue collection.
-After a short stay Sambhaji returned to Rajgad while representative Maratha officers continued to stay in Aurangabad.
+Sambhaji visited prince Muazzam at Aurangabad on 4 November 1667 and was then granted rights to territory in Berar on the pretext of revenue collection.
+After a short stay, Sambhaji returned to Rajgad while representative Maratha officers continued to stay in Aurangabad.
 In this period, the Marathas under Sambhaji fought alongside the Mughals under Muazzam against the Sultanate of Bijapur.

 Marriage

-Sambhaji was married to Jivubai in a marriage of political alliance; per Maratha custom she took the name Yesubai.
+Sambhaji was married to Jivubai in a marriage of political alliance and as per Maratha custom, she took the name Yesubai.
 Jivubai was the daughter of Pilaji Shirke, who had entered Shivaji's service following the defeat of Deshmukh Suryaji Surve who was his previous liege.
 This marriage thus gave Shivaji the access of the region of Konkan coastal belt.
-Yesubai had two children, daughter Bhavani Bai and then a son named Shivaji, who later became the Chhatrapati of the Maratha empire.
+Yesubai had two children, daughter Bhavani Bai and then a son named Shahu I, who later became the Chhatrapati of the Maratha kingdom.
+According to Maasir-i-Alamgiri, daughters of Sambhaji and his brother Rajaram were married to Mughal noblemen.

 Arrest and defection to the Mughals

-Sambhaji's behaviour, including alleged irresponsibility and addiction to sensual pleasures, led Shivaji to imprison his son at Panhala fort in 1678 to curb his behaviour.
-Sambhaji escaped from the fort with his wife and rejoined Diler Khan in December 1678 for a year, but then returned home when he learnt of a plan by Diler Khan, the Mughal viceroy of Deccan, to arrest him and send him to Delhi.
-Upon returning home, Sambhaji was put under surveillance at Panhala.